thieu1995/mealpy/README.md

 * **ICA - Imperialist Competitive Algorithm**
   * **OriginalICA**: Atashpaz-Gargari, E., & Lucas, C. (2007, September).
 Imperialist competitive algorithm: an algorithm for optimization inspired by imperialistic competition.
 In 2007 IEEE congress on evolutionary computation (pp. 4661-4667).
 Ieee.

+* **INFO - weIghted meaN oF vectOrs**:
+  * **OriginalINFO**: Ahmadianfar, I., Heidari, A. A., Gandomi, A. H., Chu, X., & Chen, H. (2021).
+RUN beyond the metaphor: An efficient     optimization algorithm based on Runge Kutta method.
+Expert Systems with Applications, 181, 115079.

 ### J